CARES and CRRSA Emergency Funds Request

 Application for Funds

-Questions regarding the CARES act funding at NMJC can be directed to email@example.com or 575.392.5172
+Questions regarding the CARES act and CRRSA funding at NMJC can be directed to email@example.com or 575.392.5172

 See the October 30 2020 Report of the Institutional Portion the Higher Education Emergency Relief Fund.